Fourth of July Events and Fireworks in Asheville, N.C.

 Tips from the locals: Park in the lot for Estes Elementary across from Lake Julian Park (parking is not permitted at the Lake itself on July 4th).
 Also, bring a jacket or a sweater!
 Evenings can be cool at the lake, even in July!

-The town recently named "America's Prettiest Small Town" by readers of TripAdvisor, celebrates the Fourth of July in a big way.
+The town recently named "America's Prettiest Small Town" by readers of TripAdvisor, celebrates the Fourth of July in a classic way.
+Family fun begins at 7 p.m.
 Black Mountain hosts a street dance with a live band, games, and food on Sutton Ave. near the old train depot.
-White Horse Black Mountain puts on a special patriotic show before the fireworks begin at 9:30 p.m.
-The Fireworks can be seen from all over downtown.
+The fireworks will start at dark behind the BI-LO.
+The fireworks can be seen from man places throughout downtown.

 The town of Montreat hosts an old-fashioned Fourth of July parade that is a longtime favorite in the area because of how it captures the essence of American life.
 The celebration traditionally has been a homecoming holiday that brings extended Montreat families together from all over the country.
 The parade begins at 10:30 a.m. with youth clubs, community organizations, and musical groups leading the way.
+The Montreat Cottagers Association hosts a barbecue following the parade (purchase tickets for $10 ahead of time as no meal tickets will be sold at the event).
 The day kicks off with the Montreat Gait (5k race) at 7:00 a.m.
-The Montreat Cottagers Association hosts a barbeque from 11:30 a.m. to 12:30 p.m. (purchase tickets for $10 ahead of time).

 Tips from the locals: Put on your dancing shoes and check out the square dance from 7-9:30 p.m.
 No experience is necessary to enjoy the fun!